 Zoning's purpose has historically been to separate incompatible uses.
-With the evolution of industry in the last century this has become almost irrelevant, particularly in the main street or downtown context.
+Regulations cleaning up industry and manufacturing in the last century this has become almost irrelevant, particularly in the main street or downtown context.
 To encourage economic development and a robust local economy, uses should be able to change within a single building without the barriers of a change of use permit.
 The short-term fixes below can enable that to happen.